alex-silcock/java-matching-engine/README.md

 By having the engine single-threaded, there is no need to synchronise any methods of the order book, as we can guarantee there will not be any race-conditions.

 When an order hits the engine, the engine sets an attribute of when the order was received, as well as generates a unique, time-ordered orderID (a Snowflake ID).

-When the engine receives an order, it also publishes it to a KDB tickerplant, to an `orders` table.
+Orders are published to a KDB tickerplant, to an `orders` table.
 Similarly, when a trade occurs, the two orders that caused the trade are published to a `trades` table, along with the quantity and price that the trade occured at.

+To prevent self-matching, orders with the same stpf id do not trade, and the corresponding stpf instruction occurs on the given orders.
+This is published to a `marketEvents` table.

 ### Usage